Phyllis Schlafly

-Phyllis Stewart Schlafly (/ˈʃlæfli/; born Phyllis McAlpin Stewart; August 15, 1924 – September 5, 2016) was an American attorney, conservative activist, author, and anti-feminist spokesperson for the national conservative movement.
-She held paleoconservative social and political views, opposed feminism, gay rights and abortion, and successfully campaigned against ratification of the Equal Rights Amendment to the U.S. Constitution.
+Phyllis Stewart Schlafly (/ˈʃlæfli/; born Phyllis McAlpin Stewart; August 15, 1924 – September 5, 2016) was an American attorney, conservative activist, and anti-feminist, who was nationally prominent in conservatism.
+She held paleoconservative social and political views, opposed feminism, gay rights, and abortion, and campaigned against ratification of the Equal Rights Amendment to the U.S. Constitution.

-More than three million copies of her self-published book A Choice Not an Echo (1964), a polemic against Republican leader Nelson Rockefeller, were sold or distributed for free.
-Schlafly co-authored books on national defense and was critical of arms control agreements with the Soviet Union.
-In 1972, Schlafly founded the Eagle Forum, a conservative political interest group, and remained its chairwoman and CEO until her death in 2016 while staying active in conservative causes.
+More than three million copies of her self-published book A Choice Not an Echo (1964), a polemic in support of Republican candidate Barry Goldwater and condemning more liberal East Coast Republicans personified by Nelson Rockefeller, were sold or distributed for free.
+Schlafly co-authored books on national defense, and was critical of arms control agreements with the Soviet Union.

-Background

-Schlafly was born Phyllis McAlpin Stewart and was raised in St. Louis.
-During the Great Depression, Schlafly's father John Bruce Stewart faced long-term unemployment, beginning in 1932.
-Her mother, Odile Stewart (née Dodge), went back to work as a librarian and a school teacher to support her family.
-Mrs. Stewart was able to keep the family afloat and maintained Phyllis in a Catholic girls' school.
-Before her marriage, Mrs. Stewart worked as a teacher at a private girls' school in St. Louis.
-Phyllis' sole sibling was her younger sister, Odile Stewart (married name Mecker; 1930–2015).
-Phyllis attended college and graduate school at Washington University in St. Louis and Radcliffe College, respectively.
+In 1972, Schlafly founded the Eagle Forum, a conservative political interest group, and remained its chair and CEO until her death in 2016, while staying active in conservative causes.

+Early life

+Born Phyllis McAlpin Stewart, Schlafly was raised in St. Louis.
 Schlafly's great-grandfather Stewart, a Presbyterian, emigrated from Scotland to New York in 1851 and moved westward through Canada before settling in Michigan.
 Her grandfather, Andrew F. Stewart, was a master mechanic with the Chesapeake & Ohio Railway.
-Schlafly's father was a machinist and salesman of industrial equipment, principally for Westinghouse.
+Schlafly's father, John Bruce Stewart, was a machinist and salesman of industrial equipment, principally for Westinghouse.
 He was granted a patent in 1944 for a rotary engine.

+During the Great Depression, Schlafly's father faced long-term unemployment, beginning in 1932.
+Before her marriage, her mother, Odile Stewart (née Dodge), worked as a teacher at a private girls' school in St. Louis.
+During the Depression, she went back to work as a librarian and teacher to support her family.
+Mrs. Stewart was able to keep the family afloat and maintain Phyllis in a Catholic girls' school.
+Phyllis's sole sibling was her younger sister, Odile.

 Education

-She attended Maryville College, but after one year, transferred to Washington University in St. Louis.
-In 1944, she graduated with a Bachelor of Arts (where she was a member of Phi Beta Kappa).
-In 1945, she received a Master of Arts degree in government from Radcliffe College (for which the then all-male Harvard University was a coordinate institution).
+Schlafly attended Maryville College, but after one year, transferred to Washington University in St. Louis.
+In 1944, she graduated with a Bachelor of Arts and was a member of Phi Beta Kappa.
+In 1945, after attending Harvard, she received a Master of Arts degree in government from Radcliffe.

 In Strike From Space (1965), Schlafly wrote that during World War II, she worked as "a ballistics gunner and technician at the largest ammunition plant in the world".
 She earned a Juris Doctor degree from the Washington University School of Law in 1978.